Castor and Pollux: Classical sources

 Cicero tells the story of how Simonides of Ceos was rebuked by Scopas, his patron, for devoting too much space to praising Castor and Pollux in an ode celebrating Scopas' victory in a chariot race.
 Shortly afterwards, Simonides was told that two young men wished to speak to him; after he had left the banqueting room, the roof fell in and crushed Scopas and his guests.

+According to the ancient sources the horse of Castor was named Cyllarus.

 Mythology

 Both Dioscuri were excellent horsemen and hunters who participated in the hunting of the Calydonian Boar and later joined the crew of Jason's ship, the Argo.

 As Argonauts

 During the expedition of the Argonauts, Pollux took part in a boxing contest and defeated King Amycus of the Bebryces, a savage mythical people in Bithynia.
 After returning from the voyage, the Dioscuri helped Jason and Peleus to destroy the city of Iolcus in revenge for the treachery of its king Pelias.

 Rescuing Helen

 When their sister Helen was abducted by Theseus, the half-brothers invaded his kingdom of Attica to rescue her.
 In revenge they abducted Theseus's mother Aethra and took her to Sparta while setting his rival, Menestheus, on the throne of Athens.
 Aethra was then forced to become Helen's slave.
 She was ultimately returned to her home by her grandsons Demophon and Acamas after the fall of Troy.